Cardisk/todo/README.md

 `postfix`: chars of the comment postfix.

-**NOTE**: if this file is not provided, the program uses default info like `//` for prefix and leaves everything else empty.
+> **NOTE**: If this file is not provided, the program uses default info like `//` for prefix and leaves everything else empty.

 ## .issues.todo